island-lang/island-lang.github.io/README.md

 	print(greeting) // is 'greeting' always knowable?
 ```

-The thing is, with the exception of 'toy' examples like the above, which may be solved using an of-the-shelf proof assistant (albeit by expending slightly excessive computational effort), it is not very easy for the compiler to statically ensure that some arbitrary user-provided predicate formula logically entails the expected one (here `age >= 18`)..
+The thing is, with the exception of 'toy' examples like the above, which may be solved using an of-the-shelf proof assistant (albeit by expending a slightly excessive amount of computational effort), it is not very easy for the compiler to statically ensure that some arbitrary user-provided predicate formula logically entails the expected one (here `age >= 18`)..
 So, sadly, that's not really a viable option, at least not in general.. :(

 **But wait!** maybe that's not really needed!
 The compiler already knows what the target precondition is, right? so why not let it test for it _by itself_?!
 ```isl